Trinidad

 Trinidad: Caribbean Carnival, Bird Life, and the Sharpest Food in the Region

-Trinidad is the larger of the two islands that form the Republic of Trinidad and Tobago, separated from Venezuela’s northeastern coast by just 11 kilometres of the Dragon’s Mouth strait.
-The island is culturally unlike any other place in the Caribbean: its oil economy, its dense multi-ethnic population (Indo-Trinidadian, Afro-Trinidadian, Chinese, Syrian-Lebanese, European), its Carnival tradition, and its food make it genuinely distinct from resort-focused islands to the north.
+Trinidad is the larger of the two islands forming the Republic of Trinidad and Tobago, separated from Venezuela’s northeastern coast by just 11 kilometres.
+The island is culturally unlike any other place in the Caribbean: its oil economy, dense multi-ethnic population (Indo-Trinidadian, Afro-Trinidadian, Chinese, Syrian-Lebanese, European), Carnival tradition, and food make it genuinely distinct from resort-focused islands to the north.
 Tourists who come here for beaches and relaxation will be disappointed.
 Those who come for Carnival, food, music, and birdwatching will not.

 Port of Spain